How Do I Comment on an Application

 Dealing with representations

-Most planning applications do not attract representations and are dealt with at officer level.
+Most planning applications do not attract many representations and are dealt with at officer level.
 Where representations are received, these may be reported to the Council's Development Control Board, which generally meets every four weeks.

 The Council encourages the opportunity for you to have your say on planning proposals considered by the Development Control Board